kriomant/transmission-unity-launcher/README.md

 This is small script for integrating Transmission with Unity Launcher.
 Transmission icon in launcher will show number of downloading torrents and total progress.
+Quicklist menu item allows to view and toggle "Turtle mode".

 Prerequisites
 =============